 - Days are fully structured

-For those who have families and jobs, the next step could be completely outpatient but may include another level of care.
-This is our intensive outpatient program.
+For those who have families and jobs, the next step could be completely outpatient but may include another level of care – an intensive outpatient program.
 Sometimes this program is the right choice over a full inpatient treatment.
 This is because the individual has obligations that require being at home, such as a job or children.
 Yet they need a strong amount of support and accountability.
 This option provides both.

-Contact Westwind Recovery® for Inpatient and Outpatient Treatment
+Contact Westwind Recovery® for the Best Transitional Treatment Options

-Transitioning from inpatient to outpatient addiction treatment can seem challenging, but at Westwind Recovery®, we try to make this transition as easy as possible.
-Our recovery center provides a high level of support during the transition from inpatient care to partial hospitalization programs, intensive outpatient programs, and sober living housing.
+Transitioning between treatment forms could be challenging, but at Westwind Recovery®, we try to make this transition as easy as possible.
+Our recovery center provides a high level of support during the transition from a previous treatment type to partial hospitalization programs, intensive outpatient programs, and sober living housing.
 Reach out to our team to find out how we can help you heal.
-Contact our program at 855.340.8832 to discuss the transition from inpatient to outpatient care and the therapies that are right for you.
+Contact our program to discuss our transitional treatment options and the therapies that are right for you.
 A brighter future is ahead.